nikhelk/VRC-3142A-CHANGE-UP-TANK/README.md

 Hello!
 We are team 3142A from Atlanta, Georgia and this is our code for the VEX Robotics Competition 2020-2021 game: Change up.

-This is our code forour sumbission for the Annotated Programming Skills Challenge
+This is our sumbission for the Annotated Programming Skills Challenge

 ## File System ##